A Restricted Latent Class Hidden Markov Model for Polytomous Responses, Polytomous Attributes, and Covariates: Identifiability and Application: Simulation Studies

 \section{Simulation Studies}

 To investigate the efficacy of the model in a variety of scenarios, we performed two simulation studies: simulation study one has larger sample sizes (\(N = 250, 500, 1500, 3000\)) and a smaller number of time points (\(T = 3\)), and simulation study two uses smaller sample sizes (\(N = 125, 250, 500\)) and a larger number of time points (\(T = 30\)).
-These two choices roughly correspond to the two data applications we present in Section \ref{sec:applications}.
+Simulation study two also includes an examination of the performance of the model when a percentage of time points of data are missing.
+These choices for the two simulation studies roughly correspond to the two data applications we present in Section \ref{sec:applications}.

 The simulations are set up as follows.
 For a given combination of \(K\) and \(L\), we create items in sets of five such that each set satisfies one of the following conditions: (1) for each dimension of the latent state, a set of items is related to that dimension alone, and (2) for each pair of dimensions of the latent state, a set of items is related to the pair of dimensions.
 For \(K = 2\) this gives 15 items, for \(K = 3\), 25 items, and for \(K = 4\), 45 items.
 The \(\delta\) and \(\beta\) matrices are chosen such that these relationships hold.